 HLG partner, Mike Hammond will be a panelist on a webinar being presented by the American Immigration Lawyers Association (AILA) entitled “Essential Compliance Issues for Employers-H-1B and the LCA” on Oct 28th.

 The American Immigration Lawyers Association (AILA) today released an outline of the Senate CIR proposal.
 The actual text of the bill has not yet been released but, is expected to be released this week.
 The outline shows significant changes to the employment based permanent residency system including measures that will help to reduce retrogression.
-The proposal also includes significant restrictions on employers deemed to be dependent upon H-1b workers and also added a labor market test to all H-1b filings.
-After the text of the bill is released, we will provide a summary.
+The proposal also includes significant… Continue reading Summary of Senate CIR proposal released

 The American Immigration Lawyers Association (AILA) issued a press release applauding the recently introduced Senate immigration bill.

 If you are concerned about the brain drain occuring in the U.S. as a result of our immigration policy (or lack thereof), the Council on Foreign Relations ran an interesting blog piece earlier this month.
 Check it out and then take some action to communicate to Washington DC regarding your concerns.
-The American Immigration Lawyers Association (AILA) has a great resource for communicating to Congress.
+The American Immigration Lawyers Association (AILA)… Continue reading More on brain drain !

 Several HLG attorneys and senior paralegals will be attending AILA’s Annual Immigration conference held this week in Nashville, Tenn.
 We will be providing a full summary to our clients next week.